NDAR/nda-tools/README.md

    should consult your shell documentation if the value of the regular expressions, which are printed out at the beginning of program execution, do not match what you expect.
-2. On windows machines, the file separator is '\' and not '/', which needs to be escaped with another '\' in the regular expression.
-In the last example, the regular expression on a windows maachine should be `-ir "session\\.*"` instead of `ir "session/.*"`:
+2. On windows machines, the file separator is '\\' and not '/', which needs to be escaped with another '\\' in the regular expression.
+In the last example, the regular expression on a windows machine should be `-ir "session\\.*"` instead of `ir "session/.*"`:

 ### Fixing QA Errors